Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Background

+\textbf{LoRA models.} LoRA fine-tunes large models by introducing rank-decomposition matrices while freezing the base layer.
+In SD fine-tuning, LoRA is applied to cross-attention layers responsible for text and image connection.
+Formally, a LoRA model is represented as a low-rank matrix pair ($W_{\text{out}}$, $W_{\text{in}}$).
+These matrices capture the adjustments introduced to the $W$ weights of a pre-trained model ($\theta$).
+The updated weights during image generation are calculated as $W' = W + W_{in}W_{out}$.
+The low-rank property ensures that ($W_{\text{out}}$ and $W_{\text{in}}$) have significantly smaller dimensions compared to full-weight matrices, resulting in a drastically reduced file size for the LoRA model, \eg{,} an SDv1.5 model is 3.44GB, while a LoRA model is 15–100MB.

-Contrastive learning has recently gained substantial popularity, delivering state-of-the-art results across multiple unsupervised representation learning tasks \cite{chen2020simple, oord2018representation, tian2019contrastive, hadsell2006dimensionality, chopra2005learning}.
-The core objective of contrastive learning is to develop representations that bring similar data points closer while pushing dissimilar data points apart.
-Let $x \in \mathcal{X}$ represent an input data point.
-We can define $x^{+}$ as a positive pair, where both data points, $x$ and $x^{+}$, share the same label, and $x^{-}$ as a negative pair, in which the data points have different labels.
-The kernel $f: \mathcal{X} \rightarrow \mathbb{R}^N$, takes an input $x$ and generates an embedding vector.
-InfoNCE, also known as NT-Xent, \cite{chen2020simple, he2020momentum, oord2018representation} is one of the popular contrastive learning objectives defined as follows:
+\textbf{Contrastive learning} has emerged as a powerful method in representation learning ~\cite{chen2020simple, oord2018representation}.
+Its core principle is bringing similar data points closer together in a latent embedding space while pushing dissimilar ones apart.
+Let $x \in \mathcal{X}$ represent an input data point, with $x^+$ denoting a positive pair (both $x$ and $x^+$ share the same label) and $x^-$ denoting a negative pair (where the data points have different labels).
+The function $f: \mathcal{X} \rightarrow \mathbb{R}^N$ is an encoder that maps an input $x$ to an N-dimensional embedding vector.
+Various contrastive learning objectives are proposed such as InfoNCE (also known as NT-Xent)~\cite{oord2018representation} which \methodName{} utilizes.

-In this equation, $\tau$ is the temperature parameter regulating the penalties.
-The summation is performed over one positive sample, denoted as $x^{+}$, and $M$ negative samples.
-Essentially, this loss can be interpreted as the log loss of a softmax-based classifier aiming to classify the data point $x$ as the positive sample $x^{+}$.
-We utilized InfoNCE loss since we will operate on very limited data and need an objective function supporting fast convergence.

-Our method utilizes LoRAs (Low-Rank Adaptation models) to incorporate user-defined concepts into Stable Diffusion image generation.
-We achieve this by utilizing the concept of attention maps within a contrastive learning framework.
-Consider two LoRA models: $L_1$ for `woman' and $L_2$ for `umbrella.'
-We want an image of `a woman with an umbrella' where $L_1$ defines the woman's style or concept and $L_2$ defines the umbrella's style or concept.
-Our approach works as follows: